yuanqing/figma-plugins/packages/figma-clean-document/README.md

 ### Clean Layers

 Run all the above commands on layers within the selection or on the current page.
+Optionally skip processing of Locked layers.

 ### Sort Pages